OleHolmNielsen/ITwiki/docs/Dell_servers_and_storage.rst

 Dell OpenManage
 ===============

-Download the OpenManage_ software ISO image from the R640_downloads_ page in the *Systems Management* download category.
+Download the OpenManage_ software ISO image from the server model's download page in the *Systems Management* download category.

 Download the *Dell EMC OpenManage Deployment Toolkit (Linux)* DTK ISO file and mount it on ``/mnt``.